swarmfund/swarm-js-sdk/README.md

 ## License
-js-stellar-sdk is licensed under an Apache-2.0 license.
+js-sdk is licensed under an Apache-2.0 license.